RangerMauve/blog.mauve.moe/posts/decentralized-social-media.md

 ![AP and AT shaking hands](../images/dsm/bridges-ap-at.svg)

 One of the more recent and in my opinion most useful ones is the [brid.gy](https://brid.gy/) bridge between ActivityPub and Bluesky.
-ActivityPub accounts can follow the bidge from their side and have an AT Protocol account created which mirrors all their posts.
+ActivityPub accounts can follow the bridge from their side and have an AT Protocol account created which mirrors all their posts.
 BlueSky users can do the same from their side to have an ActivityPub account created for any ActivityPub instance to interact with.
 The author of this tool took great care to ensure user consent on both sides so that people that don't explicitly want to be bridged won't be.

 ### Mostr